-Laura Henry is a technical services enginner who has been with Novosco for three years.
+Laura Henry is a technical services engineer who has been with Novosco for three years.
 When not overseeing the technical side of Novosco's managed services, she dreams of living in a hobbit-home, in Tolkein's The Shire, or failing that, New Zealand.

 Question: Laura, describe a typical working day for you in Novosco?